bertbesser/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 {% unless device.no_oem_unlock_switch %}
 1. Enable Developer Options by pressing the "Build Number" option in the "Settings" app within the "About" menu
  * From within the Developer options menu, enable OEM unlock.
+{% include alerts/note.html content="On some devices, to complete the OEM unlock, the device might automatically reboot, and an internet connection must be established after reboot.
+Verify that OEM unlock is enabled by visiting the Developer options menu again and checking that the option is visible and indicates that it is enable." %}
 {% endunless %}
 2. Download and install the appropriate version of the [Heimdall suite](https://www.androidfilehost.com/?w=files&flid=304516) for your machine's OS
     * **Windows**: Extract the Heimdall suite zip and take note of the new directory containing `heimdall.exe`.
 You can verify Heimdall is functioning by opening a Command Prompt or PowerShell in that directory and running `heimdall version`.